eser/stack/fp/README.md

 # 🧱 [cool/fp](./)

-`cool/fp` is a set of utility functions designed for functional programming enthusiasts.
+`cool/fp` is a library designed for functional programming enthusiasts.
+It covers a wide range of utility functions, making it a one-stop solution for many functional programming needs.

 If you're familiar with libraries like Lodash or Ramda, think of `cool/fp` as an alternative.

-Some remarkable features:
+## 💫 Key features

 - **Immutable Operations:** All methods in `cool/fp` return a new instance, ensuring the original data remains unchanged. (see: _no mutation_)